This page outlines what a non-disclosure agreement or confidentiality clause may include, and what your rights are.

-It may not be legally binding if one of the people signing is not given time to think about the NDA and to get independent legal advice.
+An agreement may not be legally binding if you are not given reasonable time to think about the confidentiality clauses and/or to get independent legal advice.

-NDAs cannot be used to stop whistleblowing in some cases.
-Whistleblowing law is complicated and a solicitor can advise on each case.
+Confidentiality clauses cannot be used to stop whistleblowing in the public interest.
+Please be aware that whistleblowing law is complicated, and a solicitor can advise on each case.
 Protect, a charity that encourages safe whistleblowing, can also offer advice.

 Find a solicitor